swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-for-protocols-with-fixed-associated-types.md

     // that (1) the values is accepts conform to
     // 'PUT' and (2) that ‘A’ be ‘Int’

-There are a lot of concerns about Existentials that are thoroughly discussed in the post - which I urge you to read.
-All in all, generalizing Existentials would be quite useful in many cases as - even in the Standard Library - there are manually-written custom ones, such as 'AnyHashable' and 'AnyView'.
+There are a lot of concerns about Existentials that are thoroughly discussed in the post.
+To sum up, generalizing Existentials would be quite useful in many cases as - even in the Standard Library - there are manually-written custom ones, such as 'AnyHashable' and 'AnyView'.